kdoore/1335GitBook/project-3-class-definitions/buttongroup.md

   //add comments
   ButtonGroup(Button[] buttons){
     this.buttons = buttons;
-    activeButton = -1;  //start with none selected
+    activeButton = -1;  //start with no button selected }
-  }

   //METHODS